 Welcome to Swiftwater

-Swiftwater is situated alongside historic Tonawanda Creek - a once fast-flowing creek that was the indigenous Erie people's lifeblood, for which they depended on for fishing, transportation, and cultivation.
-They named it ‘Tä-na-wan-da’ or ‘Swift Waters’.
-As such, we continue to carry the name to respect and honor the land
+Swiftwater is situated along historic Tonawanda Creek - a once fast-flowing creek that was the indigenous Erie people's lifeblood, on which they depended for fishing, transportation, and cultivation.
+For which, it was

 Native Trees, Shrubs, Perennials, Grasses, Ferns, and more!